-- Are complex. - Are unusually large. - Have an unusual pattern of transactions. - Have no apparent economic or legal purpose. - Are at high risk (i.e., "particularly likely") of being related to money laundering or terrorist financing (see sections 5 and 18). - Involve products or services that might facilitate anonymity. - Trigger a requirement to report a suspicious activity report (see section 11) - The PCPs must document the practical steps your practice will take when these instances are identified.
+- Are complex. - Are unusually large.

+- Have an unusual pattern of transactions. - Have no apparent economic or legal purpose. - Are at high risk (i.e., "particularly likely") of being related to money laundering, terrorist financing or proliferation financing (see sections 5 and 18). - Involve products or services that might facilitate anonymity. - Trigger a requirement to report a suspicious activity report (see section 11)

+The PCPs must document the practical steps your practice will take when these instances are identified.